 - Heart disease: heart failure, or congenital defects;

-Besides aiding in the diagnosis of some diseases, oxygen saturation can also be used to monitor how treatment for a determined condition is going, as well as helping assess the general health of a hospitalized patient.
+In addition to helping with reaching a diagnosis, oxygen saturation can also be used to monitor how treatment for a determined condition is going.

-COVID-19 is an infection that mainly affects the respiratory system, causing symptoms such as intense cough, tight chest, difficulty breathing, and fatigue.
-Thus, it's normal for the oxygen level to go down slightly in people infected with COVID-19, as the lungs are affected and cannot exchange oxygen properly.
+COVID-19 is an infection that mainly affects the respiratory system.
+It causes symptoms such as intense cough, tight chest, difficulty breathing, and fatigue.
+It is expected for the oxygen level to decrease slightly in people infected with COVID-19, as the lungs are not functioning normally and cannot exchange oxygen properly.

-In more serious COVID-19 cases, blood oxygen levels can reach saturation below 80%, in which hospitalization is usually needed, generally at an ICU.
+In more serious COVID-19 cases, blood oxygen levels can reach a saturation level below 80%, in which hospitalization is usually needed, generally in an ICU.

 Blood oxygen level can be assessed through a test called oximetry.
 This test can be done in two ways:

-- Pulse oximeter: it's the most common and easy way to measure oxygen saturation.
-It consists a device, an oximeter, that is placed on the tip of the finger.
-This device will measure oxygen levels without any type of prick or blood sample;
+- Pulse oximeter: This is the most common and easiest way to measure oxygen saturation.
+It consists of a device, an oximeter, that is placed on the tip of the finger.
+This device will measure oxygen levels by poining a laser through the fingernail, without any type of prick or blood sample;

-- Arterial blood gas: this is less common, but it's the most precise way of knowing the exact amount of oxygen level in the blood.
-It's a technique carried out in a hospital in which the doctor gets an arterial blood sample that will be analyzed at the lab.
-Arterial blood gas also gives other important parameters such as blood pH, partial pressure of oxygen (pO2) and partial pressure of carbon dioxide (pCO2).
+- Arterial blood gas: This option is less common, but it's the most precise way of knowing the exact amount of oxygen level in the blood.
+It requires collection of a blood sample from an artery that will be analyzed at the lab.
+Arterial blood gas testing also reveals other important values such as blood pH, partial pressure of oxygen (pO2) and partial pressure of carbon dioxide (pCO2).

-Oximetry tests can be done at home with the use of a pulse oximeter, which can be bought at a drugstore and some grocery stores.
-If using one at home, please make sure your hand is warm and avoid wearing nail polish, in order to guarantee a more precise result.
-Learn more about oximetry tests and how to measure correctly.
+Oximetry tests can be done at home with the use of a pulse oximeter.
+These can usually be purchased at a pharmacy or medical equipment store.
+If using one at home, ensure your fingers are relatively warm and place on a fingertip without nail polish or artificial nails, as this will guarantee a more precise result.
+Learn more about oximetry tests and how to measure your oxygen saturation correctly.

 Normal blood oxygen levels vary according to a person's health history.
-For people who are apparently healthy and do not have a history of associated diseases, oxygen levels are considered normal when above 95% and it's normal to see saturation levels above 98% most of the time.
+For people who are generally healthy and do not have a history of chronic diseases, oxygen levels are considered normal when above 95%.
+It is normal to see saturation levels above 98% most of the time.

-However, for people who have a history of respiratory diseases, such as COPD, or asthma, oxygen saturation can vary between 88 and 95%.
-Blood oxygen levels below 95% should always be assessed by a doctor who can indicate which interval to consider normal in each case, depending on the person's health history.
+However, for people who have a history of respiratory diseases (such as COPD or asthma), oxygen saturation can vary between 88 and 95%.
+Blood oxygen levels below 95% should always be assessed by a doctor who can determine which range is considered to be normal.
+This normal range will depend on the patient's health history.